 You get a few glimpses, don't you?
 When you see the beauty of a flower, when you see an unclouded day and you go off into the wilderness somewhere and you get a glimpse of what it must have been like.
 Listen, if that's the cursed earth, can you imagine what the uncursed earth looked like?

 Do you remember Genesis 3?
 Do you remember what happened when Adam and Eve sinned?
 Listen to what God said.
 "Because thou hast hearkened to the voice of thy wife and hast eaten of the tree which I commanded thee saying, Thou shalt not eat of it, cursed is the ground for thy sake.
 In sorrow shalt thou eat of it all the days of thy life.
-Thorns also and thistles shall it bring forth to thee and thou shalt eat the herb of the field and the sweat of thy face shalt thou eat bread till thou return to the ground, for outof it wast thou taken for dust though art and unto dust shalt thou return."
+Thorns also and thistles shall it bring forth to thee and thou shalt eat the herb of the field.
+In the sweat of thy face shalt thou eat bread till thou return to the ground, for out of it wast thou taken.
+For dust though art and unto dust shalt thou return."